-Assignments in our course are designed to appeal to different types of learning style preferences, provide you with multiple ways to engage with the material, and demonstrate your understanding.
+Activities and assignments in the course are designed to appeal to different types of learning style preferences to provide you multiple ways to engage with the material and demonstrate your understanding.
+These activities and assignments align with the course objectives and actively engage you with the course material and concepts.